All 32 NFL Fanbases, Ranked by Obnoxiousness

 2. Oakland Raiders

 Right now there are at least 50 people in San Quentin Prison for something they did after a Raiders game.
 Possibly 100.
 The official team of the California penal system is a far cry from the renegade outlaws that got them their sociopathic fanbase, but your average Raider fan isn’t really as concerned with “winning” as he is with “beating opposing fans with blunt objects.”
 No lie: I’ve literally seen guys in Broncos jerseys with police escorts walking through the parking lot at O.co.
 A stroll through the concourses is about as close to spending a night in the Alameda County Jail as anyone should ever get, though at least in jail there’s somebody making more than $12 an hour around to protect you.
 And as you wade through empty liquor bottles after another home loss, there is a better-than-average chance you won’t be able to get into your car because somebody is being beaten up behind it.
+Things should only improve in Las Vegas.

 1. New England Patriots